 4. Make sure your computer has sufficient disk space

 There needs to be enough free space on your computer's internal HDD or SSD available.
 This is required for temporary project files and space during the video processing and exporting phase.
 The available free space should be more than the size of the media files you're using in your project.

 5. Always click "Allow" in the popup that appears

 When you first start working on a video in Clipchamp, you might see a popup stating "app.clipchamp.com wants to store files on this device".
 Clicking "allow" in this popup is necessary for the video editor to function properly, and prevents slow performance, freezing and crashes.

 To learn why, see: Why does Clipchamp ask to store files on my device?

 6. Use smaller and fewer input media files to reduce loading times

-This is an optional step if you're experiencing lag after adding files to an editing project.
+This is an optional step if you're experiencing slow performance after adding files to an editing project.
 Larger and longer files take more time to process before they're available to be used.

 Adding multiple media files at once can also increase processing times.
 If you're using 4K clips for instance, it can help to compress these files to 1080p first (e.g. with Handbrake) before using them in a Clipchamp video.

 Sometimes extensions like Ghostery or Adblock Plus can prevent the functional workflow of Clipchamp.
 We recommend disabling these for https://app.clipchamp.com/.